 Yes, if you experience a mechanical issue, breakdown, or cannot complete the route and need to reach the SAG vehicle, a number will be provided before the start of the event.
 For emergencies, call 9-1-1.

-Where can I find the cycling/paddling/running routes?
+Where can I find the cycling/paddling/hiking routes?

 A GPS route and downloadable cue sheets of the cycling as well as an overall map of the paddling and 5K course will be available soon.